seedcase-project/spaid/README.md

 Usage: spaid_pr_merge_rebase \[-h\]

-Simple wrapper around ‘gh pr merge’.
+Doa merge rebase on multiple PRs in a single repository.
 Requires admin privilege, so not everyone can use this command.

+Examples:

+    # Do merge rebase on (fake) PRs 1, 2, and 3.
+    $ spaid_pr_merge_rebase seedcase-project seedcase-theme 1 2 3

-Positional argument:
+Positional arguments:

+- org: The name of the GitHub organization.
+- repo: The name of the repository in the GitHub organization.
-- PR number: The PR number to do the merge rebase for.
+- PR number(s): One or more PR numbers to do the merge rebase for.

 ### GitHub organization management